-Are you interested in investing in Ohio and Southern California real state?
+Are you interested in investing in Ohio and California real state?
 Doing so can provide you with a substantial extra income.
-If you are not ready to buy a property in cash, you will likely want to know how to finance a rental property in Ohio and Southern California.
+If you are not ready to buy a property in cash, you will likely want to know how to finance a rental property in Ohio and California.
 In our latest post, we will explain just that!

 For many successful real estate investors, the first step is to make sure their finances and credit are in order.
 Not everyone can just go out and pay cash for a rental property they are interested in.
 For many investors, financing their first few properties is what will enable them to get their foot in the door.
-Keep reading to learn more about our tips to finance a rental property in Ohio and Southern California.
+Keep reading to learn more about our tips to finance a rental property in Ohio and California.

 Check Your Credit